Methods, methodologies, frameworks and Bodies of Knowledge (BoKs)

 Project Management Body of Knowledge – e.g. PMBoK ® or BoK by the APM.

 A body of knowledge is a structured set of information on a collection of topics that relate to an overarching subject, e.g. delivering projects.
 The most established are the UK APM’s BoK and the USA’s PMBoK ®.
 A BoK will usually describe methods but is not a methodology.
-A BoK could be used as the basis of developing a PM framework for a single organisation (or a methodology).
+A BoK could be used as the basis for developing a PM framework for a single organisation (or a methodology).
 In terms of their origins, they started out as predictive (as opposed to iterative) ways of delivering projects, although they are adapting to reflect new approaches and trends such as Agile.

 Where has the confusion come in?
 A few years ago some Project Management BoKs were little more than a collection of references for a specific list of project management topics.
 Then along came certification processes and the large revenues these generate.
 Professional associations quickly recognised it was very difficult to create credible exam processes on little more than a collection of references (which by their very nature would contain many different, even conflicting views on the same topic).
 Hence over the last decade, some BoKs have moved a long way from simply being references to being much more specific – to the point they can provide the basis of a series of exams.
 We leave it to you to decide if that is a good thing or not.